WASdev/sample.DefaultApplication/README.md

 ![](./images/JPA_derby_connection.png)

-Configure a new Derby connection that points to the unzipped DefaultDB.
+Configure a new Derby connection that points to the unzipped DefaultDB folder.
 You can test the connection to the database here to make sure everything is working OK.

 ![](./images/new_derby_connection.png)